matsu911/buddypress-like/readme.txt

 <strong>Requires <a href="http://wordpress.org/extend/plugins/buddypress/">BuddyPress 1.2</a> or higher.</strong>

-Allows users to 'Like' activities in BuddyPress, as well as blog posts.
+Allows users to 'Like' activities in BuddyPress.

 == Installation ==